Information for Landlords

 EHSL pays a rent that is reflective of rents charged locally for the same size and type of accommodation.
 To calculate a rent we will make comparisons to local rental data including the Office for National Statistics, the Regulator’s Statistical Data Return, local rental knowledge, and red book valuations.
 Rents may be revised periodically to reflect changing market conditions, and are otherwise reviewed annually in line with the Consumer Price Index.

-EHSL liaises with landlords and letting agents to ensure that works are completed within an appropriate timescale.
 In emergency situations such as a water leak, loss of power, or heating breakdown, EHSL’s 24/7 emergency maintenance contractor will be arranged to attend to make safe and manage the situation.
 They generally attend within 4 hours.

 Planning permission is not generally required, although some local authorities have implemented Article 4 Directions which remove permitted development rights in defined areas.
 In these instances planning permission may be required for accommodation which is moving from the C3 use class (Residential dwellings) into the C4 (Houses in Multiple Occupation) or Sui Generis classes.